Apex-Fusion/prime-mainnet-docker/mainnet/node-10.1.4/README.md

-# Apex prime public testnet relay and tooling
+# Apex prime public mainnet relay and tooling

 This docker compose file is starting following containers: